 I nidi di rondine romagnoli (swallow’s nests).

 A few days ago, I was searching for a recipe for ‘pasta al forno’ (baked pasta).
-I wanted to find something traditional, yet a little unusual, and since I have started to make more homemade pasta, I wanted to make the pasta myself. (go straight to recipe)
+I wanted to find something traditional, yet a little unusual.
+Plus, since I have started to make more homemade pasta, I wanted to make the pasta myself. (go straight to recipe)

 A unique baked pasta recipe.

 Anyway, I came across a recipe for baked pasta roses that begged to be tried.
-This recipe is a version of a traditional dish in Emilia-Romagna. which is sometimes called pasta roses or, more commonly, ‘Nidi di Rodine’, meaning swallows’ nests.
-The recipe for swallows’ nests is almost the same as this except they often use fontina cheese or mozzarella and may add tomato passata and sometimes mushrooms.
+This baked pasta roses recipe is a version of a traditional dish in Emilia-Romagna. which is sometimes called pasta roses or, more commonly, ‘nidi di rodine’, meaning swallows’ nests.
+The recipe for swallows’ nests is almost the same as this.
+However, Italians often use fontina cheese or mozzarella in it.
+They also sometimes add tomato passata and sometimes mushrooms.
 Next time round I’m going to make it like that!

 This baked pasta roses recipe was a winner!
 My final result (the roses) didn’t look quite as artistic as the photos I saw online, but the taste was superb and the men in my life loved it.
 The recipe called for sheets of homemade pasta like lasagne, about 40 x 15-20 cm.
 (In Italy, lasagne is the name of the pasta and lasagna is what they call the finished dish).
 I actually managed to make great pasta sheets myself (hurrah!) even though they were longer than specified in the recipe.
 However, you can use ready made fresh lasagne sheets.
 Then just roll the ingredients inside them and cut each rolled sheet into two or three pieces.If you’d like to make the pasta yourself, check out my post for homemade lasagne pasta sheets.